 ‘a dwelling house with garden occupied by the owner, Mrs Clutterbuck.
 The house which is double-fronted is stone-built and comprises three stories with underground cellar, and provides the following accommodation: Ground floor – two front sitting rooms with bay windows and cupboards, kitchen with range, dresser cupboard and sink, and scullery, outside W. C. and wash-house.
 First floor – three bedrooms and storerooms.
 Second floor – landing and three attic bedrooms.
 Company’s water, gas and electricity and main drainage.
 At the rear is a good garden well stocked with choice apple trees.
 There are two pigstyes, fowl house and large timber-built shed with cement floor‘.

 Roman Catholic Church – on 1st October 1942 Mary Clutterbuck sold the property to the Roman Catholic Church for £925.
 They converted one of the front rooms into a small chapel which they used for daily services and the rest of the house was used to provide accommodation for members of the church.
 On Sundays when they had a larger congregation they held the service in the Church Institute next door.
 This arrangement continued until 1952 when a new larger chapel was built onto the back of the house.
 As the congregation grew over the years even this new chapel proved too small and sometimes some of the congregation had to stand in the garden.
 Eventually the Church was able to buy Porch House in Castle Street and to build a new church in the garden there.
 This opened in 1964.
-Click here to read an article about the Church by H. W. Phillips
+Click here to read more and see a photo of the inside of the old church

 On 18th November 1964 the Salvatorian Trustees sold The Presbytery to Thornbury Rural District Council for £2500.
 The building was demolished and the site re-developed as part of the St Marys Shopping Centre.
 The thumbnails below shows the site in the process of the demolition.
 Click on each thumbnail to see the full picture.